GET IN TOUCH

 Payroll tax debt in Tennessee can create serious challenges for businesses and individuals responsible for managing employee wages and tax obligations.
-When an employer fails to deposit employment taxes such as income tax, Social Security, and Medicare, the Internal Revenue Service and the state government can impose strict penalties.
+When an employer fails to deposit federal employment taxes such as income tax, Social Security, and Medicare, the Internal Revenue Service can impose strict penalties.
 These debts do not simply disappear; they can lead to personal liability that affects both current assets and future financial security.

-The federal government and the Tennessee Department of Revenue prioritize payroll tax debt because the funds are considered “trust” money collected from employees.
-Failure to pay can result in a tax lien, a demand for the full amount owed, and additional penalties or interest.
+The federal government prioritizes payroll tax debt because withheld income tax and the employee share of FICA are considered trust fund money collected from employees on behalf of the government.
+Failure to pay can result in a federal tax lien, a demand for the full amount owed, and additional penalties or interest.
+Tennessee employers also carry separate state-level obligations, which are distinct from the federal employment tax system.
 Sometimes, business owners, officers, or financial managers may be personally determined to owe the debt through the Trust Fund Recovery Penalty, making the burden even heavier.

 This guide will explain the details of payroll tax debt resolution, covering federal procedures, Tennessee-specific requirements, and available payment options.
 Readers will learn how to respond to notices, request an installment agreement or payment plan, and, in certain circumstances, apply for compromise programs.
 The goal is to give taxpayers in Tennessee a clear path to settle their tax debt, avoid further legal action, and regain control over their financial situation.